 Psychological capital is a state rather than a trait.
-While traits (e.g.personality) can moderate important facets of behavior in the workplace, they’re stable over time and can’t be easily altered.
-This means they can be less helpful to psychologists and HR practitioners who are looking to identify opportunities for more immediate positive change among individuals and across organizations.
-States are malleable, which means training and attention from leaders can make a lasting impact on development, rather than just affect immediate mood.
+While traits (e.g., personality) can moderate important facets of behavior in the workplace, they’re stable over time and can’t be easily altered.
+This means they can be less helpful to psychologists and HR practitioners looking to identify opportunities for more immediate positive change among individuals and across organizations.
+States are malleable, meaning training and attention from leaders can impact development rather than just affect immediate mood.

 Trait vs state - what’s the difference?

 Somewhat fluid - more enduring than emotions but less so than traits